anjlayyyy/VolunteerManaging/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [e.g., JavaScript, HTML, CSS]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Vue.js(for frontend logic),Tailwind CSS(for styling)]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [Animate.css,Axios]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git, terminal/CLI]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
+-
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [👥 Shared Live Database

+All users see the same volunteer list

+Entries added by one person are visible to others

+Centralized storage ensures reliability]
-- Feature 2: [Description]
+- Feature 2: [🔍 Search & Filter

+Search volunteers by:

+Name

+Skill (doctor, driver, rescue, etc.)

+Location

+Helps quickly find the right helper during emergencies]
-- Feature 3: [Description]
+- Feature 3: [⚡ Fast Loading

+Volunteers load automatically when the page opens

+No manual refresh needed after registration]
-- Feature 4: [Description]
+-

 ---